Best EV electricity tariffs – the top energy tariffs for your electric car

 Off peak hours: 6

-This is a bit of a fall from grace for Octopus’ flagship tariff and left us a little shocked – it was in first place last year, but rivals have overtaken it so even some non-intelligent products are cheaper in our average use example.
+Octopus’ flagship tariff was in first place last year, but rivals have overtaken it so even some non-intelligent products are cheaper in our average use example.
 The company seems to squirm when this is the situation though so may realign things before too long.
 We will keep you posted!

-Until then, the peak prices now look high at 26.3p and the 7p off peak is matched by OVO and beaten by Good Energy and Eon.
-The standing charge is no longer competitive at 59p per day, either.
+Until then, the peak prices now look a little high at 27.9p and the 7p off peak is matched by OVO and beaten by E.On.
+The standing charge is competitive at 47.6p per day though.

-But the Intelligent products are not open to everyone.
+But bear in mind that Intelligent products are not open to everyone.
 If your car or charger are compatible you will be treated to off peak prices for at least six hours, which will include the rest of your household usage, from 11.30pm to 5.30am.

 Scottishpower.co.uk